Aussie Stunner Tammy Hembrow Puts Ripped Figure On Display In Sexy Pink Two-Piece

 Tammy Hembrow is stunning in another gorgeous social media post.

-The Aussie-born beauty has never been one to shy away from showing off plenty of skin for fans on Instagram and as those who follow her know — she regularly posts cleavage-baring shots and other sexy shots for her nearly 10 million followers.
+The Aussie beauty has never been one to shy away from showing off plenty of skin for fans on Instagram.
+As those who follow her know, she regularly posts cleavage-baring shots and other sexy shots for her nearly 10 million followers.
 While the bikini is usually her outfit of choice, Hembrow can rock just about any other article of clothing that she puts on her body.

 In her most recent social media share, Hembrow snaps a selfie to promote a protein shake.
 In the gorgeous photo, the model appears to be posing in her home as she leans against a light-colored, cushioned bench and snaps a photo in the mirror.
 Just in front of Tammy sits a pink blender bottle, which is what she is promoting in the post.

 The stunner wears her long, blond locks up in a high ponytail for the photo op while donning a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and lipstick.
 Tammy leans her face against her hand, showing off the tattoo on her bicep.
-Hembrow’s toned and tanned body takes center stage in the image while she rocks a bubblegum pink bra and matching booty shorts.
+Hembrow’s toned and tanned body takes center stage in the image while she rocks a bubble gum pink bra and matching booty shorts.

 View this post on Instagram